RESEARCH STARTER

 Traditional Culture

-Although bands were small and children were valued highly, a crying baby could betray the entire group to extinction by enemies.
+Although bands were small and children were valued highly, a crying baby could betray the entire group to enemy extinction.
 Thus, from early infancy, the Apache child was trained in self-control.
 The ability to remain motionless and to be quiet for long periods of time, a skill learned in the cradleboard, served the grown warrior well as he hunted or waited in ambush for an enemy.

 The most important time in an Apache child’s life occurred at puberty.
 For girls, this was marked by the onset of menses and celebrated by a puberty ceremony that lasted four days, involving blessings with sacred pollen and culminating in the girl’s run to the east.
 During the four days, the girl assumed the identity of White Painted Woman, a supernatural figure of the Apache creation myth.
 An Apache boy was inducted into manhood by serving an apprenticeship to raiding warriors.
 The novice was required to observe certain taboos and carry special equipment on four raids, and was required to perform camp tasks such as gathering wood and cooking for the warriors.